shadowndacorner/Cpp-Lua-Task-Scheduler/README.md

-# C++ Reflection System
+# C++/Lua Task Scheduler using Sol2

-This is a set of utilities for runtime reflection information in C++.
-The Inline folder includes a lightweight header-only library which requires you to add class metadata inline, whereas the Generated folder will contain a tool built on clang which generates a source file containing all reflection information.
+This is a basic task scheduling library for lua using coroutines.
+The scheduler itself is written in C++, but exposes a nice interface to lua to schedule function calls, which internally become coroutines.